Shing-gor/Shing-gor/README.md

 **🥇 1st Place — Atlassian × DataSoc Datathon 2025** *(80 teams)*

-> Analysed a large-scale SaaS user behaviour dataset with no prescribed outcomes.
-Built two Random Forest models predicting churn and upgrade likelihood, identified a "leaky bucket" in customer acquisition, and proposed a targeted retention strategy.
-Judges called it the most commercially viable solution.
+> Presented 18 months of large-scale SaaS user behaviour dataset.
+Built ML models predicting churn and upgrade likelihood, along with my teammate's propose in marketing on the highest-LTV industries, trigger customer success outreach in customer acquisition.
+Atlassian judges awarded 1st place across 80 teams, citing a rare combination of statistical rigour and a strategy the business could act on.
 ---

 ## 🔨 Projects